lpmi-13/mongo-dojo/README.md

 - Restoring from backups (not exactly sure how backups will work in this setup, but we can probably work something out)

+We're going to use `vagrant snapshot save mong3 backup` to snapshot the primary as a backup named "backup".

+Then we're going to kill a machine (one of the secondaries) and restore that from the backup.

 - look at "realtime" metrics inside the VM using "mongotop" and "mongostat"

 ### Working with indexes